-Getting Fit for Hiking
+Get Fit for Hiking

-The best way to train for hiking or trekking is to mimic the activity as closely as possible.
+The best way to get fit for hiking or trekking is to mimic the activity as closely as possible.
 The amount of conditioning you need depends on your current fitness level and the kinds of trips you have planned.
 My belief is that the best training for hiking is to go hiking, but start small and build your way up.

 Best Approach: Start Walking

 Begin with shorter, less strenuous hikes with a day-pack or light backpack.
 Nothing gets muscles ready for the trail better than the trail itself.
 Gradually increase the length and elevation of your hikes and increase your backpack load.